pineconedata/pineconedata.github.io/_posts/2024-05-02-basketball-data-cleaning-preprocessing.md

 Now that we've handled all of the empty and incorrect values, we're ready to move on to other data preprocessing steps.

 # Data Preprocessing
 The goal of this step is to make sure our dataset is consistent and suitable for analysis.
+This stepp will change quite a bit depending on the exact project.
 For this project, we'll be setting column datatypes, converting units, and substituting abbreviated values.
-For machine learning projects, data preprocessing often includes additional steps like feature scaling, normalizing certain features, and encoding categorical values.
+For advanced machine learning projects, data preprocessing often includes additional steps like feature scaling, normalizing certain features, and encoding categorical values.

 ## Data Type Conversion
 Data type conversion is a fundamental step in preparing a dataset for analysis.
 Specifically, we often encounter situations where numbers are stored as strings or objects instead of their native numerical formats (e.g., integers or floats).
 In this step, let's take a closer look at the initial data type of each column and identify opportunities to convert these values into more suitable datatypes.